Charles Harder

-Education and early career
+Early career and education

-Harder graduated from the University of California, Santa Cruz with a bachelor's degree, in 1991.
-He earned a juris doctor degree from Loyola Law School in Los Angeles, in 1996.
-After completing law school, Harder served as a law clerk to U.S. District Judge A. Andrew Hauk, in Los Angeles.
+Harder graduated from the University of California, Santa Cruz with a bachelor's degree in 1991.
+He earned a juris doctor degree from Loyola Law School in Los Angeles in 1996.
+After completing law school, Harder served as a law clerk to U.S. District Judge A. Andrew Hauk in Los Angeles.

 Notable cases

 Harder is best known for representing Hulk Hogan (real name Terry Bollea) in the Bollea v.
 Gawker case.

-In 2007, Harder represented videogame publisher Ubisoft in a one-week arbitration trial, defeating an $11 million claim by a German videogame producer.
+In 2007, Harder represented video game publisher Ubisoft in a one-week arbitration trial, defeating an $11 million claim by a German video game producer.

-In 2009–2016, Harder represented numerous celebrities in cases over misappropriation of their names and likeness, including Sandra Bullock, George Clooney, Bradley Cooper, Jude Law, Mandy Moore, Liam Neeson, Julia Roberts and Reese Witherspoon.
-Harder also won four different ICANN arbitrations for Sandra Bullock, Cameron Diaz, Kate Hudson and Sigourney Weaver, respectively.
+Between 2009 and 2016, Harder represented a number of celebrities over misappropriation of their names and likeness, including Sandra Bullock, George Clooney, Bradley Cooper, Jude Law, Mandy Moore, Liam Neeson, Julia Roberts and Reese Witherspoon.
+Harder also won ICANN arbitrations for Sandra Bullock, Cameron Diaz, Kate Hudson, and Sigourney Weaver.

-In 2011, Harder won an $18 million verdict for Cecchi Gori Pictures, and defeated a multi-million dollar counterclaim, after a four-week trial in Los Angeles state court.
+In 2011, Harder won an $18 million verdict for Cecchi Gori Pictures and defeated a multi-million dollar counter-claim after a four-week trial in Los Angeles state court.

-In 2017–18, Harder represented Ivan Aguilera, the heir of Mexican pop icon Juan Gabriel, against Univision and Telemundo, in a $100 million defamation suit.
+In 2017–18, Harder represented Ivan Aguilera, the heir of Mexican pop icon Juan Gabriel, against Univision and Telemundo in a $100 million defamation suit.

-In 2017, Harder threatened to sue the New York Times on behalf of Harvey Weinstein, the day after the Times published the first story about him allegedly engaging in harassment.
-The lawsuit was never filed and Harder withdrew from the representation the next week.
+In 2017, on behalf of Harvey Weinstein, Harder threatened to sue the New York Times after the Times published a story about Weinstein's alleged harassment.
+The lawsuit was not filed, and Harder withdrew from representation of Weinstein the following week.

 In 2017, Harder represented First Lady Melania Trump in a defamation case against the Daily Mail, which resulted in a $2.9 million settlement payment to Trump, and a public retraction and apology by the Daily Mail to her.
 In 2018, he also represented President Donald Trump in legal demand letters sent to political consultant/media executive Steve Bannon and author Michael Wolff.
 Harder also represented Jared Kushner in connection with a Vanity Fair article covering the 2017 Special Counsel investigation.
 He represented the Trump campaign in a legal action taken against Omarosa Manigault Newman following the publication of her book, Unhinged.